∴ coming up ∴

 REDSHIFT is a full-length work, originally commissioned by Chunky Move as part of the Next Move program.
 REDSHIFT is a queer universe in which measurement systems are troubled by the unmeasurable.
 It stems from a curiosity in touch, physical sensation and speculation of the unknown from body to space.
 The work is the second in a trilogy that grew from James' unique opportunity to combine scientific and artistic inquiry in one of the most remote places on Earth.

 Proscenium is a work that researches and expands the choreographic and spatial tools for the proscenium stage.
 In Proscenium, the theatre itself is a performer.
 Its equipment and mechanisms such as the lights, speakers, curtains, ropes, rails and ladders are all theatrical devices that are subtly manipulated in the work.
-Amidst this graceful dance of architecture emerges a new cosmic dance.
+Amidst this graceful movement of architectures emerges a new cosmic dance.

 ∴ writing ∴